A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning: Preliminaries

-Participants in the neighboring datasets are arbitrary, and therefore the DP guarantees hold for all participants simultaneously.
-Per Eqn \eqref{eqn:DP}, the privacy of each participant is protected since the resulting output will be similar whether their data is included or not.
-The tunable parameter $\epsilon$ controls the similarity of the output distributions on the neighboring datasets.
-Smaller $\epsilon$ implies more privacy.
-Generally, $\epsilon\le1$ is considered to provide strong privacy guarantees, though it is not unusual to see larger values of $\epsilon$ used in applications.
-It is common to interpret $\delta$ as the probability that $\epsilon$-DP fails.
-The value $\delta$ is often set on the order of $o(1/\mbox{poly}(n))$.
+where $\epsilon>0$ and $\delta\in[0,1)$ are privacy loss or privacy budget parameters.
+When $\delta=0$, it becomes \textnormal{$\epsilon$-DP}. \end{defn} Per Eqn.~\eqref{eqn:DP}, the privacy of an individual in the dataset is protected since the output from the DP mechanism remains similar whether their data are included or not. $\epsilon$ and $\delta$ control the similarity of the output distributions on the neighboring datasets.
+Smaller $\epsilon$ and $\delta$ imply more privacy.
+Generally, $\epsilon\le1$ is considered to provide strong privacy guarantees, though it is not unusual to see larger values of $\epsilon$ used in practice. $\delta$ can be interpreted as the probability that $\epsilon$-DP fails.
+The value $\delta$ is often set to be inversely proportional to a polynomial of sample size $n$.

-DP possesses appealing theoretical properties that facilitate its implementation in practical settings.
-The post-processing theorem, for example, ensures that the output of a DP mechanism cannot be further manipulated to weaken the DP guarantees.
-Additionally, in many situations, it is common to generate multiple statistics or outputs from a sensitive dataset.
-The quantification of the overall privacy loss over the applications of multiple DP mechanisms to the same dataset is known as privacy loss composition and has been well-studied in the literature \citep{Dwork2006b, mcsherry2007mechanism, Dwork2010, abadi2016deep, Bun2016, Mironov2017, Dong2019}.
+DP possesses several properties that facilitate its implementation in practice.
+The immunity to post-processing property, for example, ensures that the output of a DP mechanism cannot be further manipulated to weaken the DP guarantees.
+Additionally, in situations where multiple statistics or outputs are released from a sensitive dataset, the quantification of the overall privacy loss over the application of multiple DP mechanisms to the data is known as privacy loss composition and has been well-studied \cite{Dwork2006b, mcsherry2007mechanism, Dwork2010, Dong2022}.

-A common way of achieving DP guarantees for information release is to add noise, appropriately calibrated to a given privacy loss or budget, directly to the output before release.
-The scale of the added noise often relates to the global sensitivity of the output.
-Global sensitivity is originally defined using the $\ell_1$ norm by \citet{Dwork2006}.
-In this paper, we use a more general definition.
+A common way to achieve DP guarantees for information release is to add noise, appropriately calibrated to a desired output, to the output before release.
+The scale of the added noise relates to the global sensitivity of the output.
+Global sensitivity (GS) is originally defined using the $\ell_1$ norm by \cite{Dwork2006}.
+In this paper, we use a more general definition. \begin{defn}[$\ell_p$-GS \cite{Liu2019}] Let $\mathbf{s}$ be an output calculated from a dataset.
+The \textnormal{$\ell_p$-GS} of $\mathbf{s}$ is